Description

 (If you prefer to avoid the technical part, we can propose you an alternative route)

-Walking on the grassy meadows of San Pellegrino ski area we reach the altitude from where we can admire the view of Pelmo, Civetta and Tofane mountains.
-The day ends in Passo Rolle, at the foot of Pale di San Martino.
-Dinner and overnight stay in a hut.
+By walking through the grassy meadows of the ski slopes in the San Pellegrino area, we reach an elevated point where we can admire a spectacular panorama with views of the majestic peaks of Pelmo, Civetta, and Tofane.
+The day comes to an end at Passo Rolle, at the foot of the majestic Pale di San Martino.

-The last day of trekking is totally downhill.
-From the hut, we descend in the valley to Gares, passing through Val Bona.
-After a short break we continue to Canale d'Agordo, the birthplace of Pope Luciani.
+The last stage of our trekking is mostly downhill.
+After leaving the hut behind, we cross the Pale di San Martino plateau and descend into the Garés Valley, passing through Val Bona.
+After a short break, we continue until we reach Canale d'Agordo, the hometown of Pope Luciani.

 PLUS: